jeffpar/pcjs/software/pcx86/sw/misc/pcsig/0001-0999/DISK0527/index.md

            CALL wgotoxy(x%, y%)
            FOR i% = 1 TO 15
               CALL wfgcolor(i%)
-              CALL wwrite("����") 'ascii 219, which has no background NEXT i%
+              CALL wwrite("████") 'ascii 219, which has no background NEXT i%
         NEXT y%
      END IF